dbochicchio/reactor-opensprinkler/README.md

  - see water level
  - see additional sensors status (if present)
  - set rain delay to a personalized amount of hours (added in 20221101)
+ - MQTT support (added in 20221102, needs last version of both MSR and MQTTController)

 On my TODO list:
- - get programs status in a reliable way (WIP)
+ - get programs status in a more reliable way (WIP)
- - handle missing actions from irrigation_zone (?)
+ - handle missing actions from irrigation_zone and return to the UI (?)
  - move programs from irrigation_zone to a custom capability (?)
- - if MQTT is configured, prefer it to polling (WIP)
+ - add more custom actions

 ## Support

 This is beta software, so expect quirks and bugs.
 Support is provided via https://smarthome.community/.